 Some of the excellent restaurants we ate at were Bistrot Le Saint Emjlion for lunch and Del Papa for dinner.
 Paris SomehowYummy!
 On our second day, before Nicole & I set out to explore, we stopped at this Patisserie to pick up a croissant.

 Probably one of the most famous cemeteries in the world.
 Cimetière du Père-Lachaise is one of Paris’ most famous tourist attractions & reputed to be the most visited cemetery anywhere.
 What makes a cemetery such a popular site?
 Well, the people buried there, of course!
 For Cimetière du Père-Lachaise, that includes many individuals of world renown, not just favorite Frenchman.
 The 109-acre cemetery is also rich with sculpture, as each family of the deceased buried here tried to out-do the statues and monuments placed by the city’s other wealthy households.
-The result is many spectacular works of art that are equal as interesting to view as the various grave sites of famous individuals.
+The result is many spectacular works of art that are equally as interesting to view as the various grave sites of famous individuals.

 Musicians buried here include Bizet, Chopin, Poulenc, Rossini, and Dukas, as well as opera singers Maria Callas & Edith Piaf, dancer Isadora Duncan, & American rock and roll star Jim Morrison.